Dimoks/mangetsu/README.md

 ```powershell
 Set-ExecutionPolicy RemoteSigned -Scope CurrentUser
 ```
-and then run `ninja install` again.
+and then run `ninja install` once more.
-Once you're done, you can make the script execution policy more restrictive if you like:
+Afterwards, you can make the script execution policy more restrictive again if you like:
 ```powershell
 Set-ExecutionPolicy AllSigned -Scope CurrentUser
 ```